InfiXAI/InfiR2/docker/README.md

 ## Acknowledgements

 This Docker build configuration is largely inspired by and based on the excellent work from the [**slime**](https://github.com/THUDM/slime) project by THUDM. slime is an LLM post-training framework for RL scaling that powers GLM-4.5 and GLM-4.6.

+**About slime:**
+- slime supports training for nearly all models compatible with Megatron-LM, not just GLM series models
+- We are actively collaborating with the slime community to achieve fully training-inference consistent FP8 RL training
+- The latest slime Docker images typically support all training recipes in this repository

 We are grateful to the slime team for their contributions to the open-source community.

 If you encounter any issues with the SGLang patches or the Docker build process, please don't hesitate to [open an issue](https://github.com/InfiXAI/InfiR2/issues) in our repository.
 We are committed to addressing and fixing any problems promptly.